Liability to Passengers

 A private carrier has no lien at common law in relation to goods carried.
 A common carrier has no lien for a general balance, unless so specified by contract.
 Particular liens for a general account may arise by custom or usage.

 There is no lien where credit is just given for the carriage.
 An agreement does not necessarily displace the lien.
-The lien whatever its nature is exercisable when carriage is complete.
-When the lien is exercised, the carrier must keep the goods safely for a reasonable time.
+The lien, whatever its nature, is exercisable when carriage is complete.
+When the lien is exercised, the carrier must keep the goods safe for a reasonable time.
 They must be available on tender or payment.
-He has no right to charge for warehousing in the absence for contract to the contrary.
+He has no right to charge for warehousing in the absence of the contract to the contrary.